neurodroid/stimfit/doc/sphinx/linux_install_guide/building.rst

     >>>  *** Could not run GTK+ test program, checking why...
         *** The test program failed to compile or link.
 See the file config.log for the
-        *** exact error that occured.
+        *** exact error that occurred.
 This usually means GTK+ is incorrectly installed.
         configure: error:
         The development files for GTK+ were not found.
 For GTK+ 2, please ensure that pkg-config is in the path and that gtk+-2.0.pc is